profsmith89/ctps/_sources/chap09.md

 If your script runs too slow, think about using a different algorithm.
 Coming up with new, efficient algorithms, however, is hard and most of us never try.
 What happens instead is that we attempt to reduce the most complex pieces of our programs to previously solved problems.
 This means that you should start your work by attempting to solve your problem in the most straightforward manner possible.
 Then measure the performance of the different parts of your script, and for the pieces that need to run faster, search for known algorithms that you can use to speed them up.
 ```

 I said earlier that string matching is a well-studied problem in computer science, and some very smart people have come up with algorithms that are significantly faster than our brute-force technique.
-The following is a Python implementation of one called the [Rabin-Karp algorithm](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm).
-You don't have to understand the algorithm at this point; we'll discuss its operation in the next chapter.
+The following is a Python implementation of one called the Rabin-Karp algorithm.[^fn18] You don't have to understand the algorithm at this point; we'll discuss its operation in the next chapter.
 Right now, I just want you to notice that its implementation takes more statements than our brute-force method.
 This raises the interesting question: What additional work have Rabin and Karp identified that creates an algorithm that runs faster than the brute-force approach?

 ```{code-block} python
 ---